Guillaume-Docquier/food-share/ai-setup.md

 Turns out, GitHub SpecKit doesn't support GitHub Copilot CLI... or at least not obviously.
 This guy knows: https://www.youtube.com/watch?v=7tjmA_0pl2c
-TLDR: You can add the prompt "You can use slash commands from .github/prompts" in `.github/copilot-instructions.md` and use the slash commands.
-Copilot will know where to look and what to do!
+TLDR: He says you can add the prompt "You can use slash commands from .github/prompts" in `.github/copilot-instructions.md` and use the slash commands and Copilot should know where to look and what to do.
+However, I found that it didn't affect Copilot.
+Instead, I start the session with "Read all the files under @.github\ and get familiar with the speckit methodology.
+Follow any links to discover other things." and Copilot properly discovers SpecKit.
+This is kind of annoying, maybe it would be worth it to use VSCode with the Copilot extension instead of the Copilot CLI.

 ## Windows Environment Challenges